 What is oral thrush?

 In short, oral thrush, or oral candidiasis, is an accumulation of yeast fungus, known as Candida albicans, in your mouth, often resulting in white patches on your tongue.
-Although this is a naturally occurring organism in the mouth, the problem arises when it grows too much.
+Although this is a naturally occurring and harmless organism in the mouth, the problem arises when it grows too much.

 Anyone is susceptible to this condition, but babies and older adults are more likely to be affected, due to reduced immunity.
 People with suppressed immune systems or certain health conditions are also more likely to suffer from it.